iter8-tools/docs/docs/tutorials/performance/load-test-grpc.md

 # Load test gRPC method

-Load test a Kubernetes gRPC service and visualizing the performance metrics with an Iter8 Grafana dashboard.
+Load test a Kubernetes gRPC service and visualize the performance metrics with an Iter8 Grafana dashboard.

-See [Multiple gRPC methods](./load-test-http-multiple.md) for a tutorial that describes how to load test multiple methods from an gRPC service.

 ![load-test-grpc](../images/grpc.png)